Vermont Motorcycle Permit Practice Test 2026

 Where to Take the Test

 The motorcycle permit test is taken at any Vermont DMV office.
 Walk-ins are generally accepted at testing locations.
-The written test is available in English, Spanish, Arabic.
+The written test is available in English, American Sign Language (ASL), Arabic.

 Gear and Equipment Requirements